academyofdata/clusterdock-with-zeppelin/zeppelin.md

  |-- visibility: string (nullable = true)
 ```

-In order to accomodate this schema we'll staticaly define it using this code
+In order to accomodate this schema we'll staticaly define it using this code (in a new Zeppelin Notebook cell)

 ```
 import org.apache.spark.sql.types._